 15: How can periodization protect against overtraining?

-Periodization can prevent overtraining by managing and organising workouts into splits and managing reasonable progressing within adaptation.
+Periodization can prevent overtraining by managing and organizing workouts into splits and managing reasonable progressing within adaptation.